Aider-AI/aider/aider/website/docs/more/edit-formats.md

 ## diff

 The "diff" edit format asks the LLM to specify file edits as a series of search/replace blocks.
+This is an efficient format, because the model only needs to return parts of the file which have changes.

 They are formatted using a syntax similar to the git merge conflict resolution markings, with the file path right before a fenced block: